 \subsection{Fusion table and quantum dimensions}

 For the $BBA$ twisted term, we can exhaust all combinations of two topological excitations and calculate their fusion rules.
-We list all possible fusion processes and the corresponding fusion rules in table~\ref{table_fusionBBA}.
-There are $8$ Abelian excitations and $6$ non-Abelian excitations.
-We can see that this fusion table is symmetric, which is consistent with the condition $\mathsf{a}\otimes \mathsf{b}=\mathsf{b}\otimes \mathsf{a}$.
+In principle, we will get a $29\times29$ symmetric fusion table which includes all information about fusion rules in $BBA$ twisted term.
+We find that there are $8$ Abelian excitations and $21$ non-Abelian excitations.
+We list a part of the complete fusion table in table~\ref{table_fusionBBA}.
+We can see that this fusion sub-table is symmetric, which is consistent with the condition $\mathsf{a}\otimes \mathsf{b}=\mathsf{b}\otimes \mathsf{a}$.